December 01, 2015

 Global Digital Citizenship—in 15 Minutes!
 (Creativity Fluency)

 Welcome to part three of the Global Digital Citizenship in 15 Minutes series.
 Each part in the series provides resources for exploring the 21st Century Fluencies and Global Digital Citizenship with your students in 15 minutes or less each day.
-If you missed them, here are the links to our two previous instalments on Solution Fluency and Information Fluency.
+If you missed them, here are the links to our two previous installments on Solution Fluency and Information Fluency.

 In this article, we'll be suggesting some neat tools and tips related to the 5 phases of Creativity Fluency—Identify, Inspire, Interpolate, Imagine, and Inspect.
 To begin, let's take a glance at Creativity Fluency and discover a little more about it.
 You can also download the Creativity Fluency QuickStart Guide for a more in-depth exploration of the essential skills developed with this fluency.